-A few years ago a roots music resurgence began in and around Brooklyn, New York.
+A few years ago a roots music resurgence began.
 To interact with John Pinamonti in person or as a member of the band or audience is to participate in it’s ongoing development.

 Over 6 albums and hundreds of gigs, Pinamonti has honed his gentle, husky voice as well as his song craft and multi-instrumental abilities, and is just as at home playing solo as he is driving his trio or quartet.